puppetlabs/puppetlabs-apache/README.md

     class { 'apache': }
 ~~~

 You can establish a default virtual host in this class, the `vhost` class, or both.
-You can add additional configurations for specific virtual hosts by declaring the `vhost` type. <!-- Type?
+You can add additional configurations for specific virtual hosts by declaring the `vhost` type.
+[//]: # (Type?
 Define?
 Class?
-Parameter? -->
+Parameter?)

 We recommend customizing this declaration with the following parameters, as these default settings are not optimized for production.